 The Internet of Things is changing every industry, even chemicals.
 Manufacturers are increasingly under pressure both downstream and upstream to organize data, ordering logistics, and regulatory paperwork digitally.
 Additionally, product-level sensors on barrels and dispensing equipment are optimizing consumption and increasing safety.
 Forward-thinking chemical manufacturers are themselves adopting digital platforms and processes that both eliminate human error and streamline processes such as ordering, shipping, and even scalability.

 Sustained commitment at a governmental and educational level towards sustainable, green initiatives is driving a surge in the “green chemicals” industry as a whole.
 Well over two thirds of chemical manufacturers now say they have a sustainability plan in place, and many are working on bio-alternatives to commonly-used chemical substances and substrates.
 It is predicted that the demand for green chemicals will significantly outpace the demand for traditional chemicals, particularly as the cost of fossil fuels rises.
 Look for advancements in sustainable chemistry to be most apparent in the cleaning, technology, and feedstock industries.

 Noah Chemicals’ team of dedicated scientists, chemists, and logistics specialists stays on top of industry trends to ensure our customers are up-to-date on what’s important for their industry.
-At Noah Tech, we’re proud to be innovative.
+At Noah Chemicals, we’re proud to be innovative.
 Contact our sales team at today for more information.